Prof-Drake-UMD/INST767-Sp25/Andrea_Murano/README.md

 # Contextual Lens: Literature & Culture Explorer

-This project is an cultural recommendation tool that takes a book title and author as input and returns a set of artworks and music tracks released the same, or close to the same, year.
-It is designed as an immersive discovery engine for artistic content from 1950 to the present.
+This repository contains a cross-media cultural recommendation tool that takes a book title and author as input and returns a set of artworks and music tracks released in the same, or close to the same, year.
+The project integrates data engineering, SQL analytics, and API usage.

 ## Project Purpose

-This tool is intended for analysts, educators, and cultural explorers seeking cross-medium context.
-One can gain a much greater understanding of literature by considering the context in which it was released.
+This tool is designed for analysts, educators, and cultural explorers seeking cross-medium context.
+By considering contemporary artworks and music, users can gain a richer understanding of the culture surrounding a given text.

+## Repository Structure

+- **README.md**: This file.
+Project overview and instructions.
+- **create_tables.sql**: SQL DDL scripts for creating tables for books, artworks, and music in BigQuery.
+- **queries.sql**: Example and dynamic queries to explore and join the cultural data.
+- **requirements.txt**: Python dependencies for API integration and BigQuery access.
+- **DAG/**: Placeholder for workflow/orchestration scripts (e.g., Airflow DAGs).
+- **cf/**: Placeholder for Cloud Functions or configuration files.
+- **screenshots/**: Screenshots of the application or workflow in use.

+## Data Model

+The system uses three main tables:

+1. **Books Table**
+   - Fields: book_id, title, author_name, first_publish_year, language, book_url, ingest_ts

+2. **Artwork Table**
+   - Fields: object_id, title, artist_name, medium, object_date, object_url, image_url, ingest_ts

+3. **Music Table**
+   - Fields: track_id, title, artist, album, release_date, preview_url, ingest_ts

-## APIs Used
+## API Integrations

-### 1. Open Library API
-- **Input:** Book title and author name
-- **Output:** Metadata including title, author, first publication year, language, and Open Library URL
+- **Open Library API**: Fetches book metadata

-### 2. The Met Museum Collection API
+- **The Met Museum Collection API**: Retrieves artworks by year
-- **Input:** Target year (+/- buffer range)
-- **Output:** Artworks created within the specified year range, including title, artist, date, medium, and image URL

-### 3. Spotify API
-- **Input:** Target year
+- **Spotify API**: Gets music tracks by release year
-- **Output:** Music tracks released in that year, including title, artist, album, release date, and preview URL (when available)

 ## Inputs and Filters

 - Book title and author name (required)
 - English-language books only (`"eng"` language code)
-- Artworks and tracks are selected from within ±10 years of the book’s first publication year
+- Artworks and tracks are selected from within ±10 years (or configurable) of the book’s first publication year

 ## Outputs

-- A dictionary containing:
+A result dictionary or joined table containing:
 - Book metadata
-  - Up to three pieces of artwork
+- Up to three artworks
 - A playlist of matched music tracks

 ## Example Output